tomsWebConsulting/twcsl/Bookmarklet/Asset Library Selected Image URLs/README.md

   the URL for a bookmark in your browser named **Asset Library Selected Image URLs**.

+## How to Use

+* Go to the Assest Library.

+* Select the list layout.

+* Select some images.

+* Select the **Asset Library Selected Image URLs** bookmark.
+A new window/tab should appear with a list of image URLs.

 ## What is a bookmarket?

 Wikipedia has a nice entry on [bookmarklet][3].